scifihpc/scibuilder/README.md

 python -m scibuilder mamba build examples/without-image/mambabuilder_example.yml
 ```

-## scibuilder-build-images
+## scibuilder-build-image

-Scibuilder can be run in a docker images.
+Scibuilder can be run in a docker/podman images.

-See image [README.md](dockerfiles/scibuilder-build-images/README.md) for more information.
+See image [README.md](dockerfiles/scibuilder-build-image/README.md) for more information.